 You can use the ADD\MASTER\DATABASE procedure to add additional master sites to an existing master group that is quiesced.
 Executing this procedure replicates existing master objects to the new site.
-If any master site is lower than 9.0.1 compatibility level, then you must use the following procedure.
-That is, the master group must be quiesced to extend it with new master sites.
-You control the compatibility level of a database with the COMPATIBLE initialization parameter.
-Meet the following requirements to complete these actions:

 Executed At: Master Definition Site

 Replication Status: Quiesced